A quantitative subspace Balian-Low theorem

-where $X : \R \to \C^{m \times n}$ and where $M : \R \to \CC^{n\times n}$ has locally integrable entries.
-A \emph{solution} of this ODE is a matrix function $X : \R \to \CC^{m\times n}$ with (locally) absolutely continuous entries for which $X'(t) = X(t)M(t)$ holds for a.e.\ $t\in\R$.
+where $X : \R \to \C^{m {\times} n}$ and where $M : \R \to \C^{n{\times} n}$ has locally integrable entries.
+A \emph{solution} of this ODE is a matrix function $X : \R \to \C^{m{\times} n}$ with (locally) absolutely continuous entries for which $X'(t) = X(t)M(t)$ holds for a.e.\ $t\in\R$.

-\begin{lem} If $X_1$ and $X_2$ are two solutions to the ODE \eqref{e:ODE} such that $X_1(0) = X_2(0)$, then $X_1 (t) = X_2 (t)$ for \emph{all} $t \in \R$. \end{lem}
+\begin{lem} If $X_1$ and $X_2$ are two solutions to the ODE \eqref{e:ODE} such that ${X_1(0) = X_2(0)}$, then $X_1 (t) = X_2 (t)$ for \emph{all} $t \in \R$. \end{lem}

-\begin{proof} Since the classical ODE theory deals with continuously differentiable solutions to continuous equations that are required to fulfil a Lipschitz condition, we cannot quite apply that theory.
+\begin{proof} Since the classical ODE theory deals with continuously differentiable solutions to equations with coefficient functions fulfilling a Lipschitz condition, we cannot quite apply that theory.
 As we will see, however, the same proof idea still works.

 Indeed, since $X := X_1 - X_2$ is a solution to the ODE $X' = X \cdot M$ with $X(0) = 0$, it suffices to show that any such function satisfies $X \equiv 0$.
-Since $X$ is continuous, the set $G := \{t \in \R \colon X(t) = 0\}$ is closed.
-Since $\R$ is connected and since $0 \in G \neq \emptyset$, it is therefore enough to show that $G$ is also open.
+Since $X$ is continuous, the set $\Gamma := \{t \in \R \colon X(t) = 0\}$ is closed.
+Since $\R$ is connected and since $0 \in \Gamma \neq \emptyset$, it is therefore enough to show that $\Gamma$ is also open.

-Thus, let $x_0 \in G$ be fixed but arbitrary.
+Thus, let $x_0 \in \Gamma$ be fixed but arbitrary.
 Since $M$ is locally integrable, there is some $\eps > 0$ such that $\int_{x_0 - \eps}^{x_0 + \eps} \|M(t)\|_{\mathrm{op}} \, d t \leq \frac{1}{2}$.
-Now, set $I := [x_0 - \eps, x_0 + \eps]$, and denote by $\boldX := C(I; \CC^{m \times n})$ the space of all continuous functions $f : I \to \CC^{m \times n}$, equipped with the norm $\|f\|_{\boldX} := \sup_{t \in I} \|f(t)\|_{\mathrm{op}}$.
+Now, set $I := [x_0 - \eps, x_0 + \eps]$, and denote by $\boldX := C(I; \C^{m {\times} n})$ the space of all continuous functions $f : I \to \C^{m {\times} n}$, equipped with the norm $\|f\|_{\boldX} := \sup_{t \in I} \|f(t)\|_{\mathrm{op}}$.
 It is not hard to see that $\boldX$ is a Banach space.
 Furthermore, define the linear operator